Privacy Policy

 Data Storage

-Online data for providing post treatment advice and exercise plans is stored on Rehab My Patient.
+Patients: Online data for providing post treatment advice and exercise plans is stored on Rehab My Patient.
 Rehab My Patient is GDPR compliant.

-Online data for sending out patient forms and issuing appointment reminders is stored on Peptalk.
+Patients and Room Renters: Online data for sending out patient forms and issuing appointment reminders is stored on Peptalk.
 Peptalkr is GDPR compliant.

-Records cannot be deleted before statutory requirements for data retention – 8 years or up to 25 years of age for children.
+Patients: Records cannot be deleted before statutory requirements for data retention – 8 years or up to 25 years of age for children.
 After this period you can request that your records are deleted.
 Otherwise we will retain your records indefinitely in order that we can provide you with the best possible care should you need treatment at some future date.

 If requested by the patient, or we know the patient will no longer be able to attend the clinic due to relocating etc. (after the minimum statutory requirements) records are destroyed by shredding or incineration, electronic records are permanently deleted from the system.